+eneek of

-- 1. The CSB has no employees being paid totally with Federal Mental Health Block Grant funds or Federal Substance Abuse Block Grant (SABG) funds at a direct annual salary (not including fringe benefits and operating costs) in excess of Level II of the federal Executive Schedule. - 2.
-The following employees are being paid totally with Federal Mental Health or SABG funds at a direct annual salary (not including fringe benefits and operating costs) in excess of Level II of the federal Executive Schedule.
+X 1. funds or Federal Substance Abuse Bt d totally with Federal Mental Health Block Grant ock Grant (SABG) funds at a direct annual salary erating costs) in excess of Level II of the federal

+2. The following employees are being p funds at a direct annual salary (not in excess of Level II of the federal Exec aid totally with Federal Mental Health or SABG cluding fringe benefits and operating costs) in autive Schedule.

 Name Title

-1.
+l

-2. 2
+2

-3.

-4.

-5. .

-6.
+3

+4

+5